If you are interested in staying at Abhayagiri as an overnight guest, we ask that you please read the following before

 The Daily Routine

-Guests participate in the daily routine, including the morning group meditation which begins at 5:00 am and the evening group meditation which begins at 7:00 pm or 7:30 pm.
+Guests participate in the daily routine, including the morning group meditation which begins at 5:00 am and the evening group meditation which begins at 7:00 pm.
 The daily morning routine also includes a brief chore and a three-hour work period.
 Physical disabilities/sensitivities are taken into account when work tasks are assigned in the 7:30 am work meeting.
 We ask guests to inform the guest monk of any physical problems that may prevent specific types of work, for example, heavy lifting or digging.